 Connect with Community

-We supports individuals, communities, and organizations to become more welcoming
+We support individuals, communities, and organizations to become more welcoming

 By creating a more welcoming community, we can foster and build a community where all can belong and grow.